tharumbun/cactus/src/content/post/shopping-in-phnom-penh.md

 Close to Wat Phnom, this new commercial building, shopping mall, and office tower is clean and quiet with a lot of parking spaces underground.
 A nice place for coffee meeting and shopping, the Exchange Square is a bold, taller edition of the AEON mega mall.

 The Exchange Square is an interesting take for Cambodia as its slogan is "Where Cambodia Meets Hong Kong."
 Really?
 You decide.

-Over the past few years, I’ve visited most of the coffee outlets (below) to meet with friends and circles and for business meetings.
-My regular, favorite orders are espresso, Americano, and cold brew Sumatra coffee.
-Once in a while, I have this ristretto at Feel Good Coffee.
-For me and many coffee aficionados, the best café has to offer more than just the coffee, but in-store experience, one of which is a fast and stable Internet connection.
-If you’re looking for coffee shops with fast WiFi internet where you can do some remote work over your laptop, here’s a list of hand-picked coffee stores for you.